Nero in Joe Scripts

 The type's type name is used as the input fact's relation, and its fields as the fact's terms.

-The scripts a list or set of all of the input facts, and passes it to the rule set's infer() method.
+This script produces a list of input facts, and passes it to the rule set's infer() method.

 record Parent(parent, child) {}